 Cats Can Be Affectionate

-Cats can be aloof or they can be silly and affectionate, or many times they can be both depending on what the cat's mood.
+Cats can be aloof, or they can be silly and affectionate.
+And many times, they can be both.
 If you want to have a cat that makes you feel loved and enjoys snoozing in your lap and being petted, there are some excellent breed choices that are known for being more cuddly and people-focused than others.
-Many of these breeds also don't do well alone so make sure you know the breed's personality and have a lifestyle that can accommodate its needs.

 Rabbits Are Cuddly